luciopaiva/redis-nodejs-test/README.md

 First I tried an m3 type, but it ended up being slower than a t2.
 Since the m type didn't do it, I decided to experiment with the r6, the latest r type (btw, picking the latest generation does not imply more expensive machines; usually it's quite the contrary and you'll probably pay more for a r4).
 I chose the r6g.large, which worked very well of that same load and did not see the drop anymore.

 On the comment I made above about a new batch only being allowed to start after the response of the current one was received, I did that because the Node.js process was crashing with OOM exceptions.
 I tried two npm packages, `redis` and `ioredis` and both suffered of the same problem.
 I believe it is possible to pipeline more commands to Redis still using a single Node.js process, but that problem would need to be solved.

+## Other experiments

+See the experiments folder for other kinds of interactions with Redis.

 ## ElastiCache Redis server